mauroapo/JavaDiceThrower/README.md

 # JavaDiceThrower

-A simple dice thrower built in Java
+This is a simple dice thrower I build in java.